Franklin DUI Lawyer

 DUI penalties in Tennessee depend on the classification of the offense as a misdemeanor or a felony, with specific fines, jail time, and additional consequences determined by state law.

-• 1st Offense DUI: A conviction includes fines ranging from $350 to $1,500, a mandatory jail sentence of 48 hours, and up to 11 months and 29 days to serve, and a one-year driver’s license suspension.
+- 1st Offense DUI.
+A conviction includes fines ranging from $350 to $1,500, a mandatory jail sentence of 48 hours, up to 11 months and 29 days to serve, and a one-year driver’s license suspension.
 Judges may also require an ignition interlock device and alcohol education programs.

-• 3rd Offense DUI: Fines range from $1,100 to $10,000, with a mandatory minimum jail sentence of 120 days serve, and up to 11 months and 29 days to serve.
-If convicted then it also comes with a minimum six-year driver’s license suspension.
+- 3rd Offense DUI.
+Fines range from $1,100 to $10,000, with a mandatory minimum jail sentence of 120 days to serve, and up to 11 months and 29 days to serve.
+If convicted, it also carries a minimum six-year driver’s license suspension.

-• 4th or Subsequent DUI: Classified as a Class E felony, punishable by fines up to $15,000, a mandatory minimum jail sentence of 150 days, and a prison sentence of between one to six years, and a driver’s license revocation for eight years.
+- 4th or Subsequent DUI.
+Classified as a Class E felony, punishable by fines up to $15,000, a mandatory minimum jail sentence of 150 days, and a prison sentence of between one to six years, and a driver’s license revocation for 8 years.

-• Vehicular Assault: A Class D felony with a minimum jail sentence of 150 days, and a prison sentence of between two to 12 years and fines up to $5,000.
+- Vehicular Assault.
+A Class D felony with a minimum jail sentence of 150 days, and a prison sentence of between 2 to 12 years, and fines up to $5,000.

-• Vehicular Homicide: A Class B felony carrying penalties of eight to 30 years in prison and fines up to $25,000.
+- Vehicular Homicide.
+A Class B felony carrying penalties of 8 to 30 years in prison and fines up to $25,000.

-• DUI with Child Endangerment: If a minor under 18 is in the vehicle, penalties include an additional 30 days in jail and risks additional charges such as potential felony charges if serious harm occurs.
+- DUI with Child Endangerment.
+If a minor under 18 is in the vehicle, penalties include an additional 30 days in jail and risk additional charges such as potential felony charges if serious harm occurs.

 Consequences of a DUI